amytkothari/CollabiDraw/README.md

-🧠 CollabiDraw – Collaborate Visually, in Real Time
+🧠 Collaborative Board – Collaborate Visually, in Real Time

-CollabiDraw is a modern whiteboard collaboration tool designed for seamless real-time drawing and brainstorming.
+Collaborative Board is a modern whiteboard collaboration tool designed for seamless real-time drawing and brainstorming.
 Think of it as your digital space for team ideation, planning, and visual communication — inspired by tools like Excalidraw and Miro, but tailored for real-time interactivity and simplicity.

 ⸻